 Nevada Recreational Marijuana Laws

-In November 2016, Nevada residents also voted to decriminalize recreational marijuana.
-The new laws are effective as of January 1, 2017 and would allow adults (21 years or older) to purchase, cultivate, possess, or consume up to one ounce of marijuana and to grow up to six marijuana plants at a time.
+In November 2016, Nevada residents also voted to legalize recreational marijuana.
+The new laws took effect on January 1, 2017.
+They allow adults (21 years or older) to purchase, cultivate, possess, or consume up to one ounce of marijuana and to grow up to six marijuana plants at a time.